CryptoNawwa/nawwa_scalper_tool/README.md

 - Scroll and click on `Chose another application`
 - Navigate to the previously installed **_gitbash folder_** and chose `gitbash` and click open

-5 - It should open a terminal and ask you to enter your api keys and secret
+5 - It should open a terminal and ask you to enter your `api keys` and `secret`, copy past them.

-6 - At the end it should prompt `Installation was successful !`

-7 - Press `enter` or `close the window` to quit
+6 - Press `enter` or `close the window` to quit

 <br />